rfgholami/golang-gorm-gin-graphql/README.md

-# GoLang-Postgre-API
+# golang-gorm-gin-graphql
-Example a Dockerized REST API using Golang, Gin, Gorm, and PostgreSQL
+Example a REST and Graphql API using Golang, Gin, Gorm, and PostgreSQL

-`docker-compose up --build -d`